rabbitmq/rabbitmq-website/site/tutorial-four-python.md

 Our logging system from previous part of the tutorial is broadcasting all the messages to all the consumers.
-We want to extend that, by adding a possibility to receive only a subset of logs based on their severity.
-For example we may want the script which is logging logs to the disk should only receive critical errors, and not waste disk space on warning or info logs.
+We want to extend that, by adding the possibility of receiving only a subset of log messages based on their severity.
+For example we may want the script which is writing log messages to the disk shoulto only receive critical errors, and not waste disk space on warning or info log messages.

 We were using a `fanout` exchange, which doesn't give us too much flexibility.
 Well, it's only capable of mindless broadcasting.

-We shall use a `direct` exchange instead.
-Routing algorithm behind the `direct` exchanges is simple - a message is appended to the queues that are bound to the exchange with binding key exactly matching `routing key` on the message.
+We will use a `direct` exchange instead.
+The routing algorithm behind a `direct` exchange is simple - a message is appended to the queues that are bound to the exchange with a `binding key` exactly matching `routing key` on the message.

 To illustrate that, consider the following setup: